Manuscript Checklist for Authors

 _______ 5.
 Each file should be named with a 2-digit number preceding the file name, e.g., 00Title page, 01Contents, 02Preface, 03chapter 1.
 Follow the order of elements given in CMS16, 1.4.

 _______ 6.
-After preparing the disk, open each file from the disk to ensure that none of the files have become corrupted.
+After saving the files, please open each to ensure that none of the files have become corrupted.

 Your contract states that you guarantee you have not used copyrighted materials without permission.
 A final manuscript received by the press must be cleared for use of all material from other sources.
 Responsibility for obtaining permissions, paying any fees for permissions, and providing the press with relevant documentation rests with the author/editor.

 Complete information about copyright, fair use, and works in the public domain are found at www.copyright.gov.